davidc1/ChInfo/README.md

 If a channel is bad "isBad" prints out text showing at what runs the channel was bad and the RMS noise values measured.
-The "plotBad" function brings up a plot showing the RMS value for runs in which the channel was found to be bad. (like this: http://www.nevis.columbia.edu/~dcaratelli/showandtell/BadInfo.png)
+The "plotBad" function brings up a plot showing the RMS value for runs in which the channel was found to be bad.
 ```
 chinfo.isBad(4,5,1)
 chinfo.plotBad(4,5,1)